The Real Russian Threat to Central Eastern Europe

 Nearby, a similar story plays out.
 The Czech Republic may have established the Center Against Terrorism and Hybrid Threats to counter disinformation, but those efforts have been specifically criticized by Czech President Milos Zeman, who has openly called for an end to sanctions on Russia.
 And while Slovakia’s President Andrej Kiska has criticized Russia’s disinformation campaign, the president of the Slovak police corps signed an anti-immigrant letter riddled, as the former prime minister put it, with “absurdities, confused facts and illogical pseudo-connections.”

 And Russian disinformation seeps into the media, as well.
 While some is simply perpetuated by sympathetic conspiracy theorists, in some cases, there are direct links to Russia.
-For example, in Slovakia, the editors of the extreme far-right (some say conspiracy-focused) magazine Zem a Vek met with the Russian ambassador to Slovakia to ask for support.
-After breaking from the magazine, they traveled to Moscow to ask for more support of a new TV channel.
-That channel launched shortly thereafter — after Zem a Vek began promoting the Russian agenda by petitioning for Slovak withdrawal from NATO (the TV channel is now defunct).
+For example, in Slovakia, the editors of the extreme far-right (some say conspiracy-focused) magazine Zem a vek met with the Russian ambassador to Slovakia to ask for support.
+Later, editors from Zem a vek, among others, travelled to Moscow to discuss the establishment of a new media project, including a TV channel (that channel is now defunct).
+This trip came the same year that Zem a vek called for Slovakia’s withdrawal from NATO.

 Slovak state media outlet TASR announced a “content sharing” deal with Kremlin-backed outlet Sputnik — and even though TASR pulled out on Thursday after the deal came under media scrutiny, the fact it was made in the first place suggests that the Kremlin line is not viewed as suspiciously as it once was.